awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 ### Validating the AWS Greengrass Skeleton Service Component

-As an example, the AWS Greengrass Skeleton Service Component publishes a simulated temperature measurement every 5 seconds to the components data topic (aws-greengrass-iot-pubsub-framework/mqtt/data) and will respond to well-formatted **health_check** request with a status object that is configurable form application logic.
+As an example, the AWS Greengrass Skeleton Service Component publishes a simulated temperature measurement every 5 seconds to the components data topic (aws-greengrass-iot-pubsub-framework/mqtt/data) and will respond to well-formatted **health_check** request with a status object that is configurable from application logic.

 **Verify the Temperature Updates:**
   * In the [AWS IoT Console](https://ap-southeast-2.console.aws.amazon.com/iot/) go to the **Test** menu and subscribe to the **aws-greengrass-iot-pubsub-framework/mqtt/data** topic.
 You should see periodic well-formatted updates coming from the Greengrass device to the AWS Core as shown below: